-NOTE 1 In this I section is the term "product" applies to the product intended for, or required by, a customer or the product realization processes.
+NOTE 1 In this International Standard, the term "product" applies to the product intended for, or required by, a customer or the product realization processes.
 This applies to any intended output resulting from product realization processes, including purchasing.

 NOTE 2 Statutory and regulatory requirements may be expressed as legal requirements.